ShiiiivanshSingh/BrainRotTV/README.md

 ## 🎯 Features Coming Soon

 * 📦 More brainrot content options
-* ⚡ Quick shortcuts for controls
+* ⚡ guys i dont have a job
-* 🔊 Volume control
+* 🔊 i will not update it lol
-* 📱 Mobile browser support
+* 📱 cry about it
-* 🖥️ Multi-monitor PiP support
+* 🖥️ uwu

 ## 🤝 Contributing